Dear friends, readers and curious souls,

 So there you have it.
 A bit of my story.
 Of course there is more.. more about where my spiritual roots came from... from a time that, similar to that period Georgia, was about emotional pain, loss and facing death in a sense.
 At my lowest point during these times, I was comforted by a power higher than myself (which I had doubted for much of my adolescence), showing me that there was something out there.
 And I will share those other stories with you at some point in the future when the time is right.

 In the meantime, I share this with you in the hopes that for those of you who may be experiencing times of great sadness, or loss, or pain... know that there is a way out.
-If you're ready for change right now, I invite you to look into an online course that I'm offering next week - it could very well start you on the path to transformation.
-And that there is a reason for that period.
-It is a time of learning, that your soul decided on before you were born.
+There is a reason for that period.
+It may be a time of learning, that your soul decided on before you were born.
 For the goal in our lives is to evolve as a person, and it is almost always through cycles of trial, challenge and hardship that we grow, develop, learn and get one step closer to self-actualization.